-The 'crown jewel of Louisiana's River Road' offers two unexplained tales.
-One of those happens to be one of Le Petite Fille (The Little Girl).
+The "crown jewel of Louisiana's River Road," Houmas House Plantation offers two unexplained tales.
+One is of Le Petite Fille (The Little Girl).
 She has been spotted on the property during the day, either in the hallway or on the stairs.

 The three-story Loyd Hall Plantation, built in 1820, is situated on 640 acres of a working farm.
 And yes, like many old structures in Louisiana, it has its share of ghost stories.
 There have been four known deaths in the house and unexplained happenings since.

-According to Karla Brown of Downtown Karla Brown Tours, Trips & Shuttle Services, several bed-and-breakfasts state they're haunted, like Monmouth Historic Inn.
-Some have heard General John Anthony Quitman, former owner, walking up the stairs at the property.
+According to Karla Brown, of Downtown Karla Brown Tours, Trips & Shuttle Services, several bed-and-breakfasts state they're haunted, like Monmouth Historic Inn.
+Here, some have heard General John Anthony Quitman, former owner, walking up the stairs.

 There have been seven reported ghosts that have been known to haunt this resort.
 They range from a ghostly bellman who delivers bridegrooms their pressed suits to the ghost of a former president who walks the veranda at sunset.

-According to Ghost City Tours, spirits roam the property's third floor.
+According to Ghost City Tours, spirits roam the third floor of the property.
 However, for a chance meeting with the resident ghost, Annalisa Netherly, the tour recommends requesting room 311.

 St. Augustine, Florida